25-Stiffness reduction factor for inelastic columns.

 Introduction to the Tangent modulus of elasticity.

-The content of the lecture- post 25 compression.
+The content of post 25 compression.

 The second point, after God’s well, τb, or the stress reduction factor, is for the case of short or medium columns.

-In front of you, is the slide, quoted from Prof. Segui’s book, page no.114.In brief.
+In front of you is the slide, quoted from Prof. Segui’s book, page no.114, in brief.
 The long columns, the compression stress for these columns, just only reaches the Proportional limit stress, which is a portion of Fy.

 He pointed out in the solved example 4-1, that the stress at buckling is Pcr/A, Pcr is the critical load and A is the area.

-Introduction to a new value of E which is Et.
+Introduction to a new value of E, which is Et.

 The Euler equation Pcr=π^2EI/L^2, for the elastic failure, the expression can be modified to become, after replacing the E expression since by Et, Pcr=π^2Et*I/L^2, since the slope, Et is smaller than E slope at the Euler equation, or the initial modulus of elasticity.

 For any material, the critical buckling stress can be plotted as a function of slenderness as shown in Figure 4.6.
-Later the new studies proved, that we can use his method as follows, for the first part of the graph between L/r and Fcr.
+Later, the new studies proved that we can use his method as follows, for the first part of the graph between L/r and Fcr.

-If we extend the slope of the Fcr=π^2*E/(l/r)^2 at the point at which Fcr=Fy/2.25, represents the point at which we differentiate between long and short columns.
+If we extend the slope of the Fcr=π^2*E/(l/r)^2 at the point at which Fcr=Fy/2.25, it represents the point at which we differentiate between long and short columns.

 The tangent value and the stiffness reduction factor.